Superfluid Picture for Rotating Space-Times: Quantized vortices in a superfluid and rotating space-times

-It turns out that because of the presence of the potentials $h_{0i}$ and $h_{ij}$ in the hydrodynamic equations the superfluid density $n$ will be nearly constant when $r$ is greater than the coherence length $\xi = \frac{\hbar}{M c_s}$.
-Indeed it is straightforward to show that if $n$ is constant and the velocity has the form given in eq.
-(7), then eqs.
-(3) and (4) have a solution
+It turns out that because of the presence of the potentials $h_{0i}$ and $h_{ij}$ in the hydrodynamic equations, the superfluid density $n$ will be nearly constant when $r$ is greater than the coherence length $\xi = \frac{\hbar}{M c_{\mathrm{s}}}$.
+Indeed, it is straightforward to show that if $n$ is constant and the velocity has the form given in Eq.~(\ref{eq8}), then Eqs.~(\ref{eq4}) and (\ref{eq5}) have a solution

-These values for the potentials $h_{\mu\nu}$ are equivalent to the metric for the background space-time of the local `spinning cosmic string' solution of the Einstein field equations \cite{Maz1,Maz2,Maz3} (see also \cite{Star63,DJH84,dSJack89}) in the region where $n$ is constant; i. e. for $r \gtrsim \xi$.
-The line element for this solution (for $r > 0$) has the form \cite{Maz1,Maz2,Maz3}
+These values for the potentials $h_{\mu\nu}$ are equivalent to the metric for the background space-time of the local `spinning cosmic string' solution of the Einstein field equations~\cite{Maz1,Maz2,Maz3} (see also~\cite{Star63,DJH84,dSJack89}) in the region where $n$ is constant; \ie for $r \gtrsim \xi$.
+The line element for this solution (for $r > 0$) has the form~\cite{Maz1,Maz2,Maz3}

-where $A = {\kappa\over {2\pi c_s}} = \xi$.
+where $A = {\kappa\over {2\pi c_{\mathrm{s}}}} = \xi$.
 The string-like singularity at $r=0$ has neither mass density nor pressure, so space-time is flat for $r > 0$.
 However, the string rotates resulting in frame dragging.
-This frame dragging is represented by the appearance of a vector potential $A_i$ \cite{Maz1,Maz2,Maz3} with azimuthal component $A_{\varphi} = A = {\kappa\over {2\pi c_s}}$.
-The frame dragging implied by the metric (11) is evidently closely related to the velocity field surrounding a single vortex filament in a superfluid.
-Indeed De Witt pointed out some time ago \cite{Bryce66} that the vector potential $A_i$ associated with frame dragging can be formally identified as the vector potential for a superconductor.
-Kirzhnits and Yudin \cite{Kirz95} have also studied stationary superfluid flows in the presence of gravitational fields $g_{0i}$ produced by rotating compact, massive objects (superfluid cores of neutron stars).
-Balasin and Israel \cite{BalasinIsrael99} have concluded that vortex filaments in a superfluid neutron star do produce gravimagnetic forces, contrary to the statements in the literature.
+This frame dragging is represented by the appearance of a vector potential $A_i$~\cite{Maz1,Maz2,Maz3} with azimuthal component $A_{\varphi} = A ={\kappa\over {2\pi c_{\mathrm{s}}}}$.
+The frame dragging implied by the metric (\ref{eq12}) is evidently closely related to the velocity field surrounding a single vortex filament in a superfluid.
+Indeed, De Witt pointed out some time ago~\cite{Bryce66} that the vector potential $A_i$ associated with frame dragging can be formally identified as the vector potential for a superconductor.
+Kirzhnits and Yudin~\cite{Kirz95} have also studied stationary superfluid flows in the presence of gravitational fields $g_{0i}$ produced by rotating compact, massive objects (superfluid cores of

+neutron stars).
+Balasin and Israel~\cite{BalasinIsrael99} have concluded that vortex filaments in a superfluid neutron star do produce gravimagnetic forces, contrary to the statements in the literature.